seifbassiounyy/Car-Rental-System/README.md

 * Get a report of daily payments for a specific period.
 * Check all statuses of all cars on a specific day.
 * See all reservations done on a specific day (`Entry date`).
-* Search for any customer by any of his attributes.
-* Search for any car by any of it's attributes.